pulumi/docs/content/blog/controlling-aws-costs-with-lambda-and-pulumi/index.md

 RequestId: dc34a4f0-55f3-434b-a7e4-7832132865d1 Process exited before completing request
 ```

-We haven't actually given our IAM Role permisson to interact with EBS.
+We haven't given our IAM Role permission to interact with EBS.
 Let's attach a specific policy to the IAM Role that
 allows us to interact with EBS:

 ```typescript